madaboutcode/madaboutcode.github.com/_posts/2013-04-02-clean-code-SRP.md

 #Single responsibility principle

 Single responsibility principle(SRP) is one of those core principles that will vastly improve the way you structure your code.
+It is part of the [SOLID][] principles introduced by Robert C Martin.

 [Wikipedia defines SRP][] as:

 > Every class should have a single responsibility, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.

 What does that mean?
 Each class in your code base should have a **single well-defined purpose** .
-Take the example of a bank account.
+Let's try to understand that with this example of a bank account class.

 {% highlight csharp %}
   class BankAccount